 Please contact the RCIA Team or the Parish Secretary should you wish to know more.

 Here is an example of the journey from a particular year.
 We modify the topics depending upon the people that are participating.

-Over the first few weeks we will be covering and explaining the following topics.
+Over the first few weeks we covered and explained the following topics.
 (Times are video duration.
-We will have discussion time around the videos).
+We had discussion time around the videos).